pragmasoft-ua/kite-chat-frontend/packages/kite-chat-component/README.md

-# 🪁 chat
+# 🪁 chat web component

 This project includes **kite-chat** web component

 Web component is built using LitElement with TypeScript and Tailwind CSS.

-Project is generated from the `lit-starter-ts` template in [the main Lit repo](https://github.com/lit/lit).
-Issues and PRs for this template should be filed in that repo.

 ## Setup